 Archis frequently speaks on developments in the class action arena, and has been quoted on a number of occasions in the National Law Journal, Corporate Counsel, and the Wall Street Journal Law Blog.
 He is a co-editor of Class Defense, the firm’s blog on key issues affecting class action law and policy.

-In 2013, Archis was selected by Law360 as a “Rising Star” in the field of class action litigation—one of five lawyers under 40 to receive that recognition.
-He also was named by The National Law Journal in 2011 as one of the "Minority 40 Under 40," which identifies minority lawyers who have had significant influence in their practice areas over the past five years.
-In addition, he has been identified as a Washington DC “Super Lawyer.”
+Archis has received several awards recognizing his work on behalf of class action defendants.
+This year, The National Law Journal identified Archis as a “D.C.
+Rising Star,” one of “40 game-changing lawyers age 40 and under.”
+In 2013, Archis was selected by Law360 as a “Rising Star” in the field of class action litigation—one of five lawyers to receive that recognition.
+He also was named by The National Law Journal in 2011 as one of the "Minority 40 Under 40."
+And he has repeatedly been selected as a Washington DC “Super Lawyer.”

-Archis has been recognized for his skills both in drafting arbitration agreements—particularly in the consumer and employment contexts—and in litigating the enforceability of those agreements.
+Archis is one of the nation’s leading lawyers—both in drafting arbitration agreements—particularly in the consumer and employment contexts—and in litigating the enforceability of those agreements.
 Most notably, Archis was one of the Mayer Brown lawyers who represented AT&T Mobility in AT&T Mobility LLC v.
 Concepcion, in which the US Supreme Court held that the Federal Arbitration Act preempts state-law rules that would refuse to enforce arbitration agreements solely because they waive class actions.
 Archis represented the company at all stages of the case, starting from the district court all the way to the Supreme Court, where Archis helped write the winning briefs.
 Archis also successfully briefed and argued State ex rel.
 AT&T Mobility LLC v.
 Wilson, in which the West Virginia Supreme Court of Appeals reversed a lower court’s decision refusing to dismiss a class-action lawsuit in favor of individual arbitration.
 And, along with his colleagues, he represented one of the petitioners in Marmet Health Care Center, Inc. v.
 Brown, in which the US Supreme Court summarily reversed the West Virginia Supreme Court’s categorical refusal to enforce all pre-dispute arbitration agreements that apply to personal-injury or wrongful-death claims against nursing homes as preempted by federal law.

 Archis maintains a substantial appellate practice, drafting briefs in the US Supreme Court, federal and state appellate courts, and trial courts around the country.
 Among other things, Archis has prepared merits and amicus briefs in leading appellate cases involving class action and arbitration issues.
 He recently co-authored key amicus briefs in Wal-Mart Stores, Inc. v.
 Dukes, addressing what should count as a common question for purposes of Federal Rule of Civil Procedure 23, and Stolt-Nielsen, S.A. v.
 AnimalFeeds International Corp., a precursor decision to Concepcion on the availability of class-wide arbitration.
-According to the Legal 500, Archis has been praised for his appellate work as a “‘outstanding writer, fine oralist, and excellent strategist.’”
+Clients have praised Archis as an “‘outstanding writer, fine oralist, and excellent strategist,’” according to the Legal 500.

 Archis also advises and represents clients on legislative matters, helping advance substantive business and legal concerns within the public policy-making environment.
 He recently testified before the Senate Judiciary Committee on issues relating to class actions and arbitration.